 Ever wondered if the product that you are using is safe?
-Ever wondered how is the safety assured?
-Ever wondered where do all the complaints and feedback go?
-A simple answer to all these is a Clinical Evaluation Report.
+Ever wondered how is safety assured?
+Ever wondered where all the complaints and feedback go?
+A simple answer to all these is a Clinical Evaluation Report (CER).

 As everyone consistently acknowledges the interconnection between design and clinical success, Regulators around the world are ramping up expectations for clinical evaluation of medical devices.
 And this is very evident from the increasing emphasis on clinical data and its appraisal in regulations and MEDDEV 2.7/1.